VodTinker/VodTinker/README.md

 - 👋 Hi, I’m @VodTinker
-- 👀 I’m interested in Coding and Cryptos
+- 👀 I’m interested in Coding, Web Development and IA
-- 🌱 I’m currently learning Python by myself
+- 🌱 I’m currently learning Python and React by myself
 - 💞️ I’m looking to collaborate on proyects for new learners